Our view on badgers and bovine TB

 The culling of badgers is not taking place on National Trust land.

-Badgers and bovine TB in Wales and Northern Ireland
+Policy on bovine TB is devolved to governments in England, Scotland, Wales and Northern Ireland.

 Culling over large areas is only taking place in England.
 The policy of the Welsh Government involves designating areas as low, intermediate or high in terms of TB risk and includes measures such as annual testing of cattle, the closer control of cattle movements, quick isolation of reactors (bTB infected cattle), penalties for late bTB testing and, until recently, vaccination of badgers.
 We’ve been strongly supportive of this multi-pronged approach.

 In Northern Ireland, we’ve been supportive of the Test, Vaccinate or Remove trial and we are very interested in the outcomes of the five-year programme, which is designed to provide locally relevant scientific evidence to inform decision making.